mkbabb/parse-that/docs/tranches/B/NOVELTY-FIRST-FINDINGS-AND-RESUME-HANDOFF-2026-08-01.md

 ## Exact next boundary

-Do not create or dispatch another parser prototype.
-N1-A4 and the prior-art adjudication share committed coordinate `81b2a0a`; the sole existing Luna N2 task is already active at its isolated root.
+Do not create a parser task or reuse the failed N2-F0 root.
+N1-A4 and the prior-art adjudication share committed coordinate `81b2a0a`.
+The sole existing Luna task may receive at most one N2a correction at the fresh absent root only after the owner ruling's failed-root, outside-residue, and absolute Ohm-pin checks pass.
+This handoff does not send that packet.

 Then execute only in this order:

 1. preserve the completed N1-A4 source audit and committed pin at `81b2a0a`;
+2. preserve N2-F0 and `/tmp/f0-raw.ndjson` exactly; never repair, rerun, clean, or reseal either;
+3. allow only the existing N-IETM Luna xhigh task to create one fresh N2a root after absolute pinned-Ohm and source-resolution preflight, with every output and temporary byte root-contained;
-2. allow only the existing N-IETM Luna xhigh greenfield integration/equivalence probe against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;
+4. run the greenfield integration/equivalence probe against accepted and rebuilt M2 plus the semantic-law envelope, using the frozen generic/Value/standards suites;
-3. require Ohm/Dubroy/GPeg equivalence and eleven other fatal gates before timing;
+5. require Ohm/Dubroy/GPeg equivalence and eleven other fatal gates before timing;
-4. fresh Sol xhigh hostile critique of the immutable N-IETM root;
+6. fresh Sol xhigh hostile critique of an immutable scientifically completed N2a root only;
-5. owner agglomeration; and
+7. owner agglomeration; and
-6. stop.
+8. stop.
 N-DNF, N-WRR, and N-GLL remain NO-GO until a later explicit owner authority resolves their born-RED predicates.

 An interrupted root freezes permanently.
 A correction uses a new absent root.